 Staying at downing mountain lodge

 On the mountain, close to town, near the rivers, and within an hour of a multitude of trailheads, the Downing Mountain Lodge is a three bedroom, two bathroom log chalet built in the round with sixteen sides.
 The cozy home has all the amenities and is hands down the most private and amazing location on 80 acres of open forest land and wildflower fields adjacent to the Bitterroot National Forest.
 Located near hiking, fishing, boating, skiing, biking, climbing, and at the end of a private mountain road, the lodge is as private as you can get while still being close to town.
 With panoramic vistas out of all windows from South, East to North, the mountain house is located two thousand feet above the Bitterroot Valley with amazing Mountain and Valley views and during May and June, the lands are covered in wildflowers.
-We are only a fifteen minute drive to the Bitterroot River and Hamilton, the Bitterroot Valley's largest town with plenty of dining, shopping, and entertainment options.
+The lodge is only a fifteen minute drive to the Bitterroot River and Hamilton, the Bitterroot Valley's largest town with plenty of dining, shopping, and entertainment options.
 A massive central fireplace supports the log rafters and provides the authentic ambiance of a mountain lodge living room.
-The lodge is a single story allowing handicap and elderly access to the entire lodge and entryway deck.
+The lodge is a single story allowing some handicap and elderly access to the entire lodge and entryway deck.

 In the summer season bedding is provided.
-In the winter season, due to our remote location, guests are asked to bring their own bedding or sleeping bags and we will provide top sheets, pillows and pillow cases.
+In the winter season, due to our remote location, guests are asked to bring their own bedding or sleeping bags and I will provide top sheets, pillows and pillow cases.

 The kitchen is a full commercial setup with a gas range, four burner top and two ovens, a separate griddle top, and a charbroiler grill with a large venting hood.
 A double commercial sink, commercial dishwasher, and a freezer over fridge rounds out the essentials with plenty of room and tables for prep work and a sitting table for six.
 With plenty of tableware, silverware, and kitchen appliances including a toaster, microwave, crock pots and mixer, our guests or caterer is setup to prepare the most audacious of feasts.
 An access door to the outside and the hot tub deck is located in the west wall of the kitchen which is in the southwest quadrant of the building.